-- The percentage of people diagnosed with HIV in the survey who report ever having been tested and receiving the last test result. - The percentage of people living with HIV on antiretroviral treatment as reported in indicator 1.2.
+- The percentage of people who tested positive for HIV in the survey who report ever having been tested and receiving the last test result.
+For older surveys (maximum <5 years prior to reporting year), this percentage is projected forward using information from the percentage point difference in ART coverage between the survey year and the current reporting year. - The percentage of people living with HIV on antiretroviral treatment as reported in Indicator 1.2 for the current year and depending on the region to which the country belongs (typically between 50 and 100%).